-The DofE Bronze Award is open to BHS students in Year 9 , where between 120 to 130 students take part each year.
+The DofE Bronze Award is open to BHS students in Year 9 and between 120 to 130 students take part each year.
 Following on to Silver in year 10 For Year 12 students, the Gold DofE programme is offered, extending the drive from students within the classroom to further extra-curricular interests.
 The Gold programme is not offered at every Sixth Form and so it is a great way to expand your skill set and stand out from others, as well as having some recognised UCAS benefits!
 The scheme is run at BHS by Mr Manners, supported by Year 12 DofE Ambassadors, and support and guidance is offered through a ‘DofE Clinic’ run every Monday lunchtime.
 Here, students can ask questions or sort any problems regarding their DofE award.
 Additionally, every student who is enrolled on the award is provided with an eDofE account, with which they can track the progress of, and formally complete, each of their sections.

 The school runs expeditions at all levels: